trustification/trustify/README.md

 ```
 That will create its own database on your local filesystem.
 Point your browser at http://localhost:8080/swagger-ui/ to view the API.

-You can then fire up the [trustify-ui](https://github.com/trustification/trustify-ui).
+You can see the UI working at http://localhost:8080

 ## Repository Organization